n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 With DOC² it is possible to extract tables from PDF-Files.
 That will be done via the "Line Items" functionality.
 It is used for extracting the tables from all types of documents (invoices, contracts, forms, medical prescriptions etc.).

-The extraction of data in tables can be achieved by following the steps described below:
+The extraction of data in tables can be achieved by following the steps below:

 1\.
 Login to your account with Email and Password you are given.